tcr/rem/README.md

-# REM for the Browser
+# REM.
+REST easy

-Supports JSONP libraries when possible.
+Supports CORS or JSONP.

 Current demo: Add keys.json to examples folder.
 Run `http-server` from the root folder, then navigate to <http://localhost:8080/examples/dbox-player.html>